jackeichen/pydiskcmd/README.md

-  error-log             Retrieve Error Log, show it commands-se-log       Retrieve Commands Supported and Effects Log, and show it fw-log                Retrieve FW Log, show it fw-download           Download new firmware fw-commit             Verify and commit firmware to a specific slot get-feature           Get feature and show the resulting value set-feature           Set a feature and show the resulting value format                Format namespace with new block format persistent_event_log  Get persistent event log from device device-self-test      Perform the necessary tests to observe the performance self-test-log         Retrieve the SELF-TEST Log, show it pcie                  Get device PCIe status, show it flush                 Submit a flush command, return results read                  Submit a read command, return results
+  error-log             Retrieve Error Log, show it commands-se-log       Retrieve Commands Supported and Effects Log, and show it fw-log                Retrieve FW Log, show it sanitize-log          Retrieve Sanitize Log, show it fw-download           Download new firmware fw-commit             Verify and commit firmware to a specific slot get-feature           Get feature and show the resulting value set-feature           Set a feature and show the resulting value format                Format namespace with new block format sanitize              Submit a sanitize command persistent_event_log  Get persistent event log from device device-self-test      Perform the necessary tests to observe the performance self-test-log         Retrieve the SELF-TEST Log, show it telemetry-log         Retrieve the Telemetry Log, show it pcie                  Get device PCIe status, show it flush                 Submit a flush command, return results read                  Submit a read command, return results